Two platforms, one question: what is it actually costing you?

 The honest case for a direct booking page is not that it is free — it is that the costs are fixed, transparent, and do not scale with your revenue.

 A booking platform subscription plus payment processing at roughly 2.5–3% per transaction is the realistic cost structure for a direct channel.
 A solo charter operation can typically expect total annual platform costs in the range of $600–$2,400 depending on the tool and volume.
-At $60,000 in annual direct revenue, a $1,200 annual platform cost represents 2% of revenue — compared to 10–30% on a commission marketplace.
+At $60,000 in annual direct revenue, a flat-fee tool at $290 a year is half a percent of revenue — compared to 10–30% on a commission marketplace.

 A practical approach: use both, deliberately

-The sensible path for most charter operations is not abandoning the marketplaces — it is treating them as a paid acquisition channel with a known, budgeted cost, while building a parallel direct channel for repeat and referral business.
+The sensible path for most charter operations is not abandoning the marketplaces — it is treating them as a paid acquisition channel with a known, budgeted cost, while building a parallel direct channel for the business you source yourself.

 Building toward less dependency

 This transition does not happen in a single season, and trying to force it quickly is unnecessary.
 A charter doing 80% of its bookings through FishingBooker should not drop its commission to 10% next month and wait to see what falls.
-The shift takes time: building a direct booking page that works well on mobile, collecting contact information from every client, staying in touch between seasons, and consistently making it slightly easier to book direct than to go back through the platform.
+The shift takes time: building a direct booking page that works well on mobile, collecting contact information from every client you legitimately can, staying in touch between seasons, and consistently making it slightly easier for your own people to book direct than to go looking for you on a platform.

 What it requires from the start is infrastructure: a direct booking page that is fast, mobile-friendly, and easy to complete a reservation on.
 A booking form buried three clicks deep on a poorly maintained site will not convert returning clients, regardless of how much goodwill was built on the water.